clueless28/VAEs/README.md

 # VAEs
-Variational AutoEncoders (VAEs) implemented in Pytorch with focus on Reproducibility
+Variational AutoEncoders (VAEs) implemented in Pytorch with focus on Reproducibility.